 The threat can be internal, too, such as a disgruntled employee sabotaging everything you built for years in seconds.
 Bottom line: technology is useful, but it’s also vulnerable.
-That’s why organizations must do an IT audit to make sure their data and network is safe from attack.
+That’s why organizations must do an IT audit to make sure their data and network are safe from attack.
 An IT security audit might be the only thing standing between success and failure.

 What Is an IT Audit?

 Audits sound bad.
 Nobody wants to get that letter announcing the IRS is about to open an audit on your financials.
 But an audit only means an official inspection of one’s accounts.
 An information technology audit is therefore an official examination of the IT infrastructure, policies and operations of an organization.
 It also adds an evaluation, to suggest improvements.
-IT audits have been going on since the mid-1960s and continuously evolved since that point as the technology advances.
-It’s an important part of good IT project management procedure.
+IT audits have been going on since the mid-1960s and continuously evolved since that point as technology advances.
+It’s an important part of a good IT project management procedure.

 You can think of this as an IT security audit.
 The point is to see if the IT controls in place are properly protecting the company’s assets, ensuring the integrity of the data, and staying in line with the goals and objectives of the company.
 This means that everything that involves IT is inspected, from physical security to the overall business and financial concerns.

 Why Is It Important to Conduct an IT Audit?